Greenford station: The station today

 Greenford was the first London Underground station to have an escalator up to platforms above street level.
 Until 2014 it remained the final London Underground station with a wooden-treaded escalator in service; all other such escalators were previously converted to fully metal treads, or removed altogether from sub-surface Underground stations in the wake of the fatal 1987 King's Cross fire.

 In addition to the shuttle train, the line between Greenford and West Ealing carries freight services including containerised domestic waste from near Brentford, sand and gravel traffic and previously saw the occasional special passenger service and a daily Chiltern Railways "parliamentary ghost train" from West Ruislip to West Ealing that returned non-stop to High Wycombe.

 In 2009, because of financial constraints, TfL decided to stop work on a project to provide step-free access at Greenford and five other stations, on the grounds that these were relatively quiet stations and some were already one or two stops away from an existing step-free station. £3.9 million was spent on Greenford before the project was halted.
 The step-free access project, consisting of a glass incline lift, was later restarted, opening on 20 October 2015.

 Services

 London Underground

-The typical off-peak service in trains per hour (tph) is:
+The typical off-peak service on the Central line in trains per hour (tph) is: